About CAISE

 The Center for Advancement of Informal Science Education (CAISE) was a resource center for the National Science Foundation’s (NSF’s) Advancing Informal STEM Learning (AISL) (fka Informal Science Education [ISE]) program from 2007-2022.
 Through three cooperative agreement awards (#0638981, #1212803, #1612739) CAISE was charged to strengthen and advance the informal STEM education field by providing infrastructure, resources, and connectivity for practitioners, researchers, evaluators, and other value-holders.

-A brief summary of CAISE's activities throughout its tenure can be found here
+See a brief summary of CAISE’s activities throughout its tenure.

 Over its term of service to the field, CAISE evolved a Theory of Action: